blues/app-accelerators/33-room-occupancy-monitor/README.md

 To test the magnetic door switch, do the following:

 1. Bring the terminals together.
 You should see the message `Door closed.` in the serial log.
-Then, on the events page of your Notehub project, you should see a note that reads `{"open":false}`, indicating the door is closed.
+Then, on the events page of your Notehub project, you should see a Note that reads `{"open":false}`, indicating the door is closed.
 1. Separate the terminals.
 You should see the message `Door open.` in the serial log.
-Then, on the events page of your Notehub project, you should see a note that reads `{"open":true}`, indicating the door is open.
+Then, on the events page of your Notehub project, you should see a Note that reads `{"open":true}`, indicating the door is open.

-The "File" field for each note on the events page will be `door.qo`.
+The "File" field for each Note on the events page will be `door.qo`.

-Now, to test the PIR motion sensor, simply wave your hand in front of the plastic dome or walk by it.
-After some time you should see a note on the events page for your project like this:
+Now, to test the PIR motion sensor, wave your hand in front of the plastic dome or walk by it.
+After some time you should see a Note on the events page for your project like this:

 ```json
 {